poanetwork/poa-network-monitor/README.md

 <li><code>webapp</code> folder contains web server for retrieving test results
 </li>
 <li><code>scripts</code> folder contains script for new accounts creating and bash scripts for running tests and monitor.
+<code>test-runner.sh</code> file contains logic to prevent duplicate test executions using PID files.
+ It takes name of the test as argument and executes bash script for running this test.
 </li>
 <li><code>test-result-monitor.js</code> file checks test results via web server and send alert to slack channel.
 Also uses the command line arguments to detect network name and url</li>